Linux: Creation

-While attending the University of Helsinki in the fall of 1990, Torvalds enrolled in a Unix course.
+While attending the University of Helsinki in 1990, Torvalds enrolled in a Unix course.
 The course used a MicroVAX minicomputer running Ultrix, and one of the required texts was Operating Systems: Design and Implementation by Andrew S. Tanenbaum.
 This textbook included a copy of Tanenbaum's Minix operating system.
 It was with this course that Torvalds first became exposed to Unix.
 In 1991, he became curious about operating systems.
 Frustrated by the licensing of Minix, which at the time limited it to educational use only, he began to work on his operating system kernel, which eventually became the Linux kernel.

-On July 3, 1991, to implement Unix system calls, Linus Torvalds attempted unsuccessfully to obtain a digital copy of the POSIX standards documentation with a request to the comp.os.minix newsgroup.
+On 3 July 1991, to implement Unix system calls, Linus Torvalds attempted unsuccessfully to obtain a digital copy of the POSIX standards documentation with a request to the comp.os.minix newsgroup.
 After not finding the POSIX documentation, Torvalds initially resorted to determining system calls from SunOS documentation owned by the university for use in operating its Sun Microsystems server.
 He also learned some system calls from Tanenbaum's Minix text.

 Torvalds began the development of the Linux kernel on Minix and applications written for Minix were also used on Linux.
 Later, Linux matured and further Linux kernel development took place on Linux systems.
 GNU applications also replaced all Minix components, because it was advantageous to use the freely available code from the GNU Project with the fledgling operating system; code licensed under the GNU GPL can be reused in other computer programs as long as they also are released under the same or a compatible license.
 Torvalds initiated a switch from his original license, which prohibited commercial redistribution, to the GNU GPL.
 Developers worked to integrate GNU components with the Linux kernel, creating a fully functional and free operating system.

 Although not released until 1992, due to legal complications, the development of 386BSD, from which NetBSD, OpenBSD and FreeBSD descended, predated that of Linux.
 Linus Torvalds has stated that if the GNU kernel or 386BSD had been available in 1991, he probably would not have created Linux.